 Consider using technology to automate credit management processes such as credit checks, invoicing, and payment reminders.
 This can help streamline operations and reduce errors.

 Regularly monitor your customers' credit to ensure that they are meeting their payment obligations.
 It makes it easier to identify potential problems early and take corrective action.

-Coface offers efficient monitoring solutions to be notified whenever the situation of one of your client changes.
+Coface offers efficient monitoring solutions to notify you whenever the situation of one of your clients changes.

 bonus tip: Seek professional advice